Training to become a psychoanalyst

 Course fees ↓

 To promote accessibility, we try to keep fees as low as possible.
-Students on our full training program pay an annual fee (currently $1,100) to cover administrative costs.
+Students on our full training program pay an annual fee (currently $1,000 to $2,000 depending on the Branch) to cover administrative costs.

 The main cost of training will be the personal analysis, and will be agreed on an individual basis between the student and their training analyst.
 Students also pay a weekly fee to the supervisors of their clinical work, again, this is negotiated between supervisor and student.